abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

                              \___ h ___/ \___ h ___/     \_____ h _____/  \__ H - k*h __/
     \______________________________________ b _____________________________________________/

-For concreteness, `s=16`, `h=4`, `H=16` with four 'hexits'.
-This would give 16 tile positions per 4 bytes (32bits) with the ability to represent 4 non-canonical tiles per 16 tiles.
-A special hexit value is reserved to indicate an overflow.

 For concreteness, if we take `s=16`, `h=4` and `H=16`, this means that each 32 bits tries to represent 16 tiles.
 The first 16 bits indicate which of the group of 16 under consideration are canonical (0 for